Tall Girl Problems: I Lost My Cool But This Is How I Recovered

 I Am More Than My Height

-I am not just some tall girl.
+I am not just a tall girl.
 My height is not something to mimic or laugh at in public.

 A compliment is not standing on your toes next to me to compare height.
 It’s not asking me, “How is the weather up there?”